 Writing in L'Express, Matthieu Deprieck, suggests more attacks may be on the horizon.

 "What we know less about is that all local authorities - police, prefectures, ministries - are similarly preparing for more isolated attacks, like those that took place in Paris.
-From these exercises, there are procedures emerging, and these are clearly known to all those involved."'Life goes on'
+From these exercises, there are procedures emerging, and these are clearly known to all those involved."

 But Le Monde notes that "after the shootings and shock at Liberation, life goes on".